jdalrymple/node-hg-plus/README.md

 ```

+### Hg to Git conversion caveats
+This functionality is still in development.
+There are a few issues that arise if for example, there are conflicting branches during
+the clean processing.
+If it errors out for you, try running the conversion without the clean option.

 # Tests

+Ensure to install the gitifyhg library as outlined at the beginning of this README then
-First make sure to change the global variable in tests/HgRepo called pythonPath to be a valid
+make sure to change the global variable in tests/HgRepo called pythonPath to be a valid
 path to your python2.7.x installation.
 Then run:

 ```javascript